unoplatform/uno/doc/articles/features/windows-ui-storecontext.md

 # Store Context

 > [!TIP]
-> This article provides Uno-specific information for the `Windows.Services.Store.StoreContext` namespace.
+> This article provides Uno Platform-specific information for the `Windows.Services.Store.StoreContext` namespace.
 For a comprehensive overview of this feature and detailed usage instructions, refer to the official documentation for [Windows.Services.Store.StoreContext Namespace](https://learn.microsoft.com/uwp/api/Windows.Services.Store.StoreContext).

 ## In-App Review